Assistance programs in Passaic County NJ.

 The Passaic County Catholic Family & Community Services (CFCS) offers local residents access to several different assistance programs.
+Some are financial others are free basic needs or household supplies.
 Examples of the programs offered are below.
 Call them at 973-279-7100 to apply for help or learn more.
+The main address is 435 Main St, Paterson, NJ 07501.

 - NJ Shares Energy Assistance - This program, which is supported by New Jersey and local utility companies, provides customers with financial assistance for paying heating and utility bills.
 Applicants to the program must have shutoff notice or have had service cut off already.
 The NJ Shares program is aimed at those families and individuals who are experiencing short-term financial challenges or hardships, cannot pay their utility bills and the applicant must also have exhausted all other available resources and assistance programs.